Architects

 Warren C. Heylman

 Heylman was named a Fellow in the American Institute of Architects in 1983 and was nominated for his design work of more than 1,000 projects, which include the Parkade Plaza City Center Parking and Retail Center, the Spokane County Public Heath Center, the Spokane Juvenile Justice Center, the Spokane International Airport, the County Courthouse of Spokane, Cathedral Plaza, Pioneer Square, and Canterbury Court, all design award winners.
-Heylman has kept his office small for six decades, which has allowed him to continue his personal involvement in design and also to incorporate houses and housing into his business.
+Heylman kept his office small for six decades, which allowed him to continue his personal involvement in design and also to incorporate houses and housing into his business.
 One of these units was the Zimmerman house in Lawrence, which he designed by mail while he was in the Navy.

 John C. Morley